- Blog

 1. AI-Powered Smart Filters

-These filters use artificial intelligence to learn from user behavior, preferences, and past interactions.
+These facets use artificial intelligence to learn from user behavior, preferences, and past interactions.
 As a result, they can adapt in real time, showing the most relevant products based on what a shopper is likely to buy.

 This dynamic filtering in eCommerce allows for a more tailored shopping experience, making it easier for users to find what they want quickly.